nuts-foundation/nuts-node/README.rst

 auth.irma.schememanager                    pbdf              IRMA schemeManager to use for attributes.
 Can be either 'pbdf' or 'irma-demo'. auth.publicurl                                               public URL which can be reached by a users IRMA client, this should include the scheme and domain: https://example.com.
 Additional paths should only be added if some sort of url-rewriting is done in a reverse-proxy.
 **Crypto**
-crypto.storage                             fs                Storage to use, 'fs' for file system, default: fs **Event manager** events.nats.hostname                       localhost         Hostname for the NATS server events.nats.port                           4022              Port where the NATS server listens on events.nats.storagedir                                       Directory where file-backed streams are stored in the NATS server
+crypto.storage                             fs                Storage to use, 'fs' for file system, vaultkv for Vault KV store, default: fs. crypto.vault.address                                         The Vault address.
+If set it overwrites the VAULT_ADDR env var. crypto.vault.pathprefix                    kv                The Vault path prefix. default: kv. crypto.vault.token                                           The Vault token.
+If set it overwrites the VAULT_TOKEN env var.
-**Network**
+**Event manager**
-network.bootstrapnodes                     []                List of bootstrap nodes (`<host>:<port>`) which the node initially connect to. network.certfile                                             PEM file containing the server certificate for the gRPC server.
+events.nats.hostname                       localhost         Hostname for the NATS server events.nats.port                           4222              Port where the NATS server listens on events.nats.storagedir                                       Directory where file-backed streams are stored in the NATS server events.nats.timeout                        30                Timeout for NATS server operations **Network** network.bootstrapnodes                     []                List of bootstrap nodes (`<host>:<port>`) which the node initially connect to. network.certfile                                             PEM file containing the server certificate for the gRPC server.
 Required when `enableTLS` is `true`.